farissirraj/Faris-PPP/README.md

     - Assigned pull request to certain issues of the project.
     - Contributed to unit testing of my written code.
     - Communicated with team members using Telegram and MS Teams video call to discuss the features integrated and the progress of the project.
+    - Participated in regular code reviews were done using in person after the tutorial slot and online to ensure all new features implemented were in accordance with the required coding standards.
     - Similar channels were used to do code reviews or pair programming for bug fixes when extensive integration with the codebase was required.

+* **Challenges Faced:**
+    - Implementing the steps functionality was particularly challenging as it was an idea that was not initially thought of in the beginning of the project.
+So, when the parser, storage classes and other files were already setup, then I decided         to implement the steps suite of features.
+A lot of work was in modifying the pre-existing classes like `Command`, `Storage` and `Command Parser` to ensure that all the new commands pertaining to the `Step` class was integrated seamlessly.
+    - Moreover, with other new functionalities coming in from the `Meal` ans `workoutList` from the other developers, the merge conflicts became increasingly difficult to resolve.
+Here is where we confrenced over video call with screen sharing to       ensure that the conflicts were resolved in the best possible way.
+    - Some features like `getstepssuggestion` and `checkrecommendedweight` required some additional research into the ways the calories and weights could be computed.
+This had to be carefully studied and tests had to be written to ensure
+      consistency and reliability over future iterations.

 * **Documentation:**
     - User Guide: